 Hot Curves (June 15, 1930)

-Released on June 15, 1930: The star pitcher on the Pittsburgh ball team gets into trouble with a gold-digging groupie and his catcher helps him get back into the game.
+Released on June 15, 1930: (running time 64 minutes) The star pitcher on the Pittsburgh baseball team gets into trouble with a gold-digging groupie and his catcher helps him get back into the game.

 Directed by Norman Taurog